roahmlab/multimodal_mapping/index.markdown

 ---
 # Front matter.
 This is where you specify a lot of page variables.
 layout: default
-title:  "Example Page"
+title:  "You've Got to Feel It To Believe It: Multi-Modal Bayesian Inference for Semantic and Property Prediction"
-date:   2023-06-16 03:03:01 -0400
+date:   2024-02-08 13:24:00 -0400
 description: >- # Supports markdown
-  This is the main project page and the page used to demonstrate how this works with all of the options for the Front Matter present
+  This is the project page for the submitted paper
 show-description: true

 # Add page-specifi mathjax functionality.
 Manage global setting in _config.yml